expressjs/expressjs.com/en/guide/using-template-engines.md

 ```

 <div class="doc-box doc-notice" markdown="1">
-Express-compliant template engines such as Pug export a function named `__express(filePath, options, callback)`,
+Express-compliant template engines such as Jade and Pug export a function named `__express(filePath, options, callback)`,
 which is called by the `res.render()` function to render the template code.

 Some template engines do not follow this convention.
 The [Consolidate.js](https://www.npmjs.org/package/consolidate)